Exhumation and reburial of Richard III of England: Identification of Richard III and other findings

 The site was re-excavated in July 2013 to learn more about the friary church, before building work on the adjacent disused school building.
 In a project co-funded by Leicester City Council and the University of Leicester, a single trench about twice the area of the 2012 trenches was excavated.
 It succeeded in exposing the entirety of the sites of the Greyfriars presbytery and choir sites, confirming archaeologists' earlier hypotheses about the layout of the church's east end.
 Three burials identified but not excavated in the 2012 project were tackled afresh.
 One burial was found to have been interred in a wooden coffin in a well-dug grave, while a second wooden-coffined burial was found under and astride the choir and presbytery; its position suggests that it pre-dates the church.

 A stone coffin found during the 2012 excavation was opened for the first time, revealing a lead coffin inside.
 An investigation with an endoscope revealed the presence of a skeleton along with some head hair and fragments of a shroud and cord.
-The skeleton was at first assumed to be male, perhaps that of a knight called Sir William de Moton who was known to have been buried there, but later examination showed it to be of a woman—perhaps a high-ranking benefactor.
+The skeleton was at first assumed to be male, perhaps that of a knight, William de Moton, who was known to have been buried there, but later examination showed it to be of a woman—perhaps a high-ranking benefactor.
 She may not necessarily have been local, as lead coffins were used to transport corpses over long distances.

 Plans and challenges

-The University of Leicester's plan to inter Richard's body in Leicester Cathedral was in keeping with British legal norms which hold that Christian burials excavated by archaeologists should be reburied in the nearest consecrated ground to the original grave and was a condition of the licence granted by the Ministry of Justice to exhume any human remains found during the excavation.
-The British royal family made no claim on the remains – Queen Elizabeth II was reportedly consulted but rejected the idea of a royal burial – so the Ministry of Justice initially confirmed that the University of Leicester would make the final decision on where the bones should be re-buried.
+The University of Leicester's plan to inter Richard's body in Leicester Cathedral was in keeping with British legal norms, which hold that Christian burials excavated by archaeologists should be reburied in the nearest consecrated ground to the original grave, and was a condition of the licence granted by the Ministry of Justice to exhume any human remains found during the excavation.
+The British royal family made no claim on the remains—Queen Elizabeth II was reportedly consulted but rejected the idea of a royal burial—so the Ministry of Justice initially confirmed that the University of Leicester would make the final decision on where the bones should be re-buried.
 David Monteith, Canon Chancellor of Leicester Cathedral, said Richard's skeleton would be reinterred at the cathedral in early 2014 in a "Christian-led but ecumenical service", not a formal reburial but rather a service of remembrance, as a funeral service would have been held at the time of burial.